imathis/guard-jekyll-plus/README.md

 end
 ```

+Add `Guardfile` to the list of files in your Jekyll's `exclude` configuration to prevent it from being copied into your site directory.

-Run the guard and Jekyll will begin watching your project.
+Then run the guard and Jekyll will begin watching your project.

     $ bundle exec guard